zucaritask/slackin/README.md

 Your team id is what you use to access your login page on Slack (eg: https://**{this}**.slack.com).

-You can find or generate your API test token at [api.slack.com/web](https://api.slack.com/web) – note that the user you use to generate the token must be an admin.
+You can find or generate your legacy API token at [https://api.slack.com/custom-integrations/legacy-tokens](https://api.slack.com/custom-integrations/legacy-tokens) – note that the user you use to generate the token must be an admin.
 You need to create a dedicated `@slackin-inviter` user (or similar), mark that user an admin, and use a test token from that dedicated admin user.
 Note that test tokens have actual permissions so you do not need to create an OAuth 2 app.
 Also check out the Slack docs on [generating a test token](https://get.slack.help/hc/en-us/articles/215770388-Creating-and-regenerating-API-tokens).

 **Important:** If you use Slackin in single-channel mode, you'll only be able to invite as many external accounts as paying members you have